TheKeeperOfPie/ArtistAlleyDatabase/README.md

 Android Studio but aren't used in the app build.
 For things like instrumentation testing that require additional dependencies.

-## License
+## Licensing

-Eventually an open source license will be added to this repository, but for now you are only allowed to clone and build the application as described above.
-No warranty, no support, etc.
+TODO: Add a real license
+All rights reserved, no warranty or support provided, no commercial derivatives allowed.
+Individuals are allowed to edit and build the app for personal use, but cannot distribute copies.
+If you build this app to avoid ads/monetization, please consider donating.